-Mr. Gyselen joined Arnold & Porter after a long career in government, primarily at the European Commission.
+Mr. Gyselen joined the firm after a long career in government, primarily at the European Commission.
 His competition law practice encompasses advice and representation before EU and national agencies on merger control, abusive conduct, cartels, other restrictive practices, and state aids.

 Prior to joining the firm, Mr. Gyselen held several senior positions at the European Commission's Directorate-General for Competition (DG COMP).
 As Head of Unit, he played a key role in many high-profile cartel and abuse cases, in particular in the sectors of banking, insurance, food, and pharmaceuticals.
 Prior to that, as special assistant to the Director-General in DG COMP, he oversaw the entire range of EU competition enforcement policy activities, including the introduction of EC merger control, and acted as liaison officer between DG COMP and the Commissioner in charge of competition policy and his personal staff.